Adopt SB139 for State of DE Employees

 ***Note that you do NOT need to be currently experiencing infertility to sign this petition.
 Any state employee who thinks this will be beneficial is welcome to sign and support those who are.

 In order for the bill to apply to state employees, the State Employee Benefits Committee (SEBC) must vote to adopt the policy.
-The SEBC will vote at their August 20th meeting on whether they will adopt the bill.
+The SEBC has been discussing whether to adopt the bill over the past 3 meetings, and will potentially vote on this issue as early as their October 22nd meeting.
 Accordingly, Christie Gross, the patient advocate who championed the original bill, and a group of concerned state employees are working on advocacy efforts to encourage the SEBC to adopt this bill.
 The person who created this petition will personally deliver all of the signatures during an SEBC meeting.

 Why should this bill be adopted for state emplyees?